BITSS/NewDelhi2017/3-Repro-Code/reproducible_workflow.md

 Since we want to use version control to track the development of our project, we'll start off right away by initializing an empty Git repository within this directory.
-To do this, open a terminal window, navigate to the main `raptor_inflam` directory, and run the command `git init`.
+To do this, open a terminal window, navigate to the main directory, and run the command `git init`.

 As you add things to the project directory, and modify old things,